Redundancy could give you an opportunity to take up an alternative career doing something you have always wanted to do.

 Have you considered using your experience and transferable skills by becoming an Interim Manager?
 Organisations increasingly recognise the effectiveness and cost efficiency of Interim Managers.
-Interim Managers are appointed to a temporary position in the management structure of an enterprise, either in a functional role or to undertake a specific short term project.
+Interim Managers are appointed to a temporary position in the management structure of an enterprise.
+This could be in a functional role or to undertake a specific short term project.

-Unlike consultants, who gather information, process it and make recommendations, Interim Managers can share in the decision making process and are involved in implementation.
+Consultants gather information, process it and make recommendations.
+Interim Managers can share in the decision making process and are involved in implementation.
 While Consultants recommend, Interim Managers can help make it happen.